-- Classical ketogenic diet: The ketogenic diet is very high in fat — about 90 percent of calories come from fat, 7 percent from protein and 3 percent from carbohydrates.
-Your child’s meals are weighed to the tenth of a gram and she will consume an exact number of calories in this strictly controlled diet.
-To begin this treatment, your child will require a five-day stay in the hospital, so we can monitor him and teach your family how to manage the diet.
+- Classical ketogenic diet: The ketogenic diet is very high in fat — about 90% of calories come from fat, 7% from protein and 3% from carbohydrates.
+Your child’s meals are weighed to the tenth of a gram, and they will consume an exact number of calories in this strictly controlled diet.
+To begin this treatment, your child will require a five-day stay in the hospital, so we can monitor them and teach your family how to manage the diet.

 - Modified ketogenic diet (also known as the modified Atkins diet): This treatment is less strict than the classical ketogenic diet.
-Your child will eat unlimited fats, moderate amounts of proteins, and restrict carbohydrate consumption to 10-15 grams per day of net carbohydrates (net carbohydrates= total carbohydrates-fiber).
-Meals are not weighed, but calories are counted, and your child will start this diet as an outpatient.
+Your child will eat unlimited fats and moderate amounts of proteins, and restrict carbohydrate consumption to 10 to 15 grams per day of net carbohydrates (net carbohydrates= total carbohydrates-fiber).
+Meals are not weighed, but calories are counted.
+Your child will start this diet as an outpatient.

-When your child is admitted into the program, your family will meet with a neurologist, nurse, dietitian and social worker who will work closely with you throughout your child’s treatment.
+When your child is admitted into the program, your family will meet with a team made up of a neurologist, nurse, dietitian and social worker who will work closely with you throughout your child’s treatment.
 Our team will teach you and your child the skills needed to manage your child’s nutrition at home.
-We will also provide you with recipes and you will practice preparing meals in our Keto Kitchen, the first ketogenic diet teaching kitchen in the nation.
+We will also provide you with recipes, and you will practice preparing meals in our Keto Kitchen, the first ketogenic diet teaching kitchen in the nation.

 The Dietary Treatment Program team is led by pediatric neurologist Christina Bergqvist, MD, and includes registered dietitians, nurses and social workers.
 Everyone on your child’s healthcare team is an expert in dietary treatments of neurologic and metabolic disorders.
-Dr. Bergqvist herself has started over 600 children on dietary therapies.
+Dr. Bergqvist herself has started more than 600 children on dietary therapies.